pg_proc#

 pg_type.oid

 An array with the data types of the function arguments.
-This includes all arguments (including OUT and INOUT arguments); however, if all of the arguments are IN arguments, this field will be null.
+This includes all arguments (including OUT and INOUT arguments); however, if all the arguments are IN arguments, this field will be null.
 Note that subscripting is 1-based, whereas for historical reasons proargtypes is subscripted from 0.

 proargmodes